BerriJ/RcppClock/README.md

   return (results);
 }
 ```
 Multiple timers with the same name (i.e. in a loop) will be grouped and we report the Mean and Standard Deviation for them.
-The results will be automatically passed to R as the `clock` instance goes out of scope.
+The results will be automatically passed to R as the `timer` instance goes out of scope.
 You don't need to worry about return statements.

 ## The R side of things